vitalab/vitalab.github.io/article/_posts/2021-07-13-CoopTrainingAndLatentSpaceDA.md

 # Data
 To test their method, the authors based themselves on the ACDC[^2] and M&Ms[^3] dataset.
-The method was trained on 10 patient randomly sampled from ACDC's training set, and the multi-site M&Ms dataset only served for cross-domain test.
+The method was trained on 10 patients randomly sampled from ACDC's training set, and the multi-site M&Ms dataset only served for cross-domain test.
 The authors also used another 20 patients from the ACDC dataset, which they augmented with different types of MR artifacts to generate challenging intra-domain subsets.